snehilvj/dmc-docs/docs/numberinput/numberinput.md

 ##### Simple Example

-.. exec-block::docs.numberinput.simple
+.. exec::docs.numberinput.simple

 ##### Increment/decrement on hold

 Set `stepHoldDelay` and `stepHoldInterval` props to define behavior when increment/decrement controls are clicked and held.

-.. exec-block::docs.numberinput.hold
+.. exec::docs.numberinput.hold

 ##### Decimal steps

 To use decimal steps set following props:
-* `step` – decimal number, e.g. 0.05
+* `step` - decimal number, e.g. 0.05
-* `precision` – amount of significant digits
+* `precision` - amount of significant digits

-.. exec-block::docs.numberinput.decimal
+.. exec::docs.numberinput.decimal

 ##### With Icon

 You can use DashIconify to add icon to the NumberInput.

-.. exec-block::docs.numberinput.icon
+.. exec::docs.numberinput.icon